Cpymadtools

 This assumes the sequence has previously been matched to the user’s desired working point, as if not explicitely given, the appropriate targets will be determined from the MAD-X internal tables.

-• accelerator (Optional[str]) -- name of the accelerator, used to determmine knobs if variables is not given.
+• accelerator (str, optional) -- Name of the accelerator, used to determmine knobs if variables is not given.
 Automatic determination will only work for LHC and HLLHC.

-• sequence (str) -- name of the sequence you want to activate for the tune matching.
+• sequence (str, optional) -- Name of the sequence to activate for the tune matching.

-• varied_knobs (Sequence[str]) -- the variables names to VARY in the MAD-X MATCH routine.
+• varied_knobs (Sequence[str], optional) -- The variables names to VARY in the MAD-X MATCH routine.
 An input could be ["kqf", "ksd", "kqf", "kqd"] as they are common names used for quadrupole and sextupole strengths (focusing / defocusing) in most examples.

 • telescopic_squeeze (bool) -- LHC specific.
 If set to True, uses the (HL)LHC knobs for Telescopic Squeeze configuration.
 Defaults to True since v0.9.0.

-• explicit_targets (Tuple[float, float]) -- if given, will be used as matching targets for (Qx, Qy).
+• explicit_targets (tuple[float, float], optional) -- If given, will be used as matching targets for (Qx, Qy).
 Otherwise, the target is determined as the middle of the current fractional tunes.
 Defaults to None.

-• step (float) -- step size to use when varying knobs.
+• step (float) -- Step size to use when varying knobs.
+Defaults to 1e-7.

-• calls (int) -- max number of varying calls to perform.
+• calls (int) -- Max number of varying calls to perform.
+Defaults to 100.

-• tolerance (float) -- tolerance for successfull matching.
+• tolerance (float) -- Tolerance for successfull matching.
+Defaults to 1e-21.

 Example